35 Modern Small Patio Ideas That Maximize Style, Space, and Everyday Use

 When we think about patios they often do not work out as we want them to.
 This happens when we only think about how they look and not about how we will use the space.

-Even if we use decorations and clean lines the patio can still feel small if we do not plan the layout and the size of things correctly.
+Even if we use decorations and clean lines the patio can still feel small patio ideas if we do not plan the layout and the size of things correctly.

 This guide is about making a patio that looks good and is also easy to use.
 We will show you ideas that combine design with things that work well in real life.